AmirSavand/savage-gaming/README.md

 - Players can use items
 - Players can send items to others
 - Players get a random item every x min
-- Dialog to see and use items easily
+- Dialog to view and use items easily

 ### Class

-- List of weapon classes to choose from
+- List of weapon classes to select
 - Get weapons from selected class on spawn
-- Gain ammo of current class when picking up death pickup
+- Gain ammo of current class when picking up death pickups

 ### Perks